andreluizsimoes/andreluizsimoes/README.md

 - 🔥 Currently working with <b>Flutter / Dart</b>

 - 🎓 Graduated in Information Systems from UNIFACS (Salvador University)

+- 🧑‍🎓 Pursuing a Postgraduate Degree in Mobile Development with Emphasis on Flutter at FETES (FETES - Faculty of Education and Technology of Espírito Santo)

 ## 🛠 &nbsp;Tech Stack